mkavulich/ccpp-doc/CCPPtechnical/source/CompliantPhysicsParams.rst

 The contents of these tables are described in the sections below.

-Metadata files (``.meta``) are in a relaxed config file format and contain metadata for one or more CCPP entry point schemes.
+Metadata files (``.meta``) are in a relaxed config file format and contain metadata for one or more CCPP entry points.

 ccpp-table-properties
 ---------------------